saursin/riscv-atom/docs/pages/user-manual/atomsim.rst

   : m <address> <sizetag>

 Address can be specified in hex or decimal.
-Uuse sizetag to specify the size of data to be fetched, b for byte, h for half-word and w for word (default is word).
+Use sizetag to specify the size of data to be fetched, b for byte, h for half-word and w for word (default is word).

 ::